How to Get Rid of Diaper Rash and Fever in Infants

 C – Clean

-It’s very important to keep your baby’s skin as clean and bacteria-free as possible during the healing phase to reduce the possible risk of infection.
-Clean your baby gently with fragrance-free, mild soap and lukewarm water, and then pat them dry or allow them to air dry.
+It’s very important to keep your baby’s skin as clean and bacteria-free as possible during the healing phase to reduce the risk of infection.
+Clean your baby gently with fragrance-free, mild soap and lukewarm water, then pat them dry or allow them to air dry.
 Do not rub the skin dry, as this can cause further irritation.
-Make sure to wash your hands frequently, as this can also help reduce your baby’s risk of infection.
+Make sure to wash your hands frequently, as this also helps reduce your baby’s risk of infection.

 D – Disposable Diapers

 Whether you prefer using cloth diapers or disposable diapers, using disposable diapers during your baby’s diaper rash will make it easier to keep up with frequent diaper changes.
-Prompt diaper changes reduce the time your baby will sit in wet, decreasing the chance of further infection or irritation.
+Prompt diaper changes reduce the time your baby will sit in wet or soiled conditions, decreasing the chance of further infection or irritation.

 E – Education on Prevention

-The best way to treat and prevent diaper rash is to learn the causes, signs, and popular prevention methods!
-That means you’re in the right place.
+The best way to treat and prevent diaper rash is to learn the causes, signs, and popular prevention methods — which means you’re in the right place.

 When to Seek Medical Attention